 The existing foundation system present in Pearl Condominiums is comprised of drilled piers, which are constructed to a depth below the SEPTA commuter train tunnel, so not to disturb the soil around the tunnel.
 This way no additional reinforcing will have to be added to the tunnel.
-For the redesign, the use of mini-piles or piles will be investigated as an alternative foundation system.
-With the use of piles, the investigation of the effects of this system on the current train tunnel will need to be determined if any additional reinforcement for the tunnel will be needed.
+For the redesign, I will implement the use of mini-piles or piles as an alternative foundation system.
+With the use of piles I will also have to investigate the effects of this system on the current train tunnel and determine if any additional reinforcement for the tunnel will be needed.